Umbaji/NMTMD/README.md

 ##### Remark : Getting accurate data and labelled data from available source onlie or in local written papers would be necessary for machine sentence translation.

+# Ongoing :

+####### Develop the metrics for the dataset, How many total sentences for each files and how many words ?

-Feel free to add your labelled or unlabeled NMT data to the repository.
+Feel free to add your labelled or unlabeled NMT data to the repository and perform the measurements as well.

+Instructions are available in project_contributions_instructions.txt

 Please register at https://sites.google.com/umbaji.org/yodi/home to build the largest NMT text Dataset for West Africa.